na-na-hi/renget/archive/pixibots.md

 ## Claude 3 prompt

-I created a prompt preset to serve as a rock solid reliable baseline for the new generation of models in the **Claude** family.
-Here's some things you should know first:
-- The preset is **minimal**.
-Claude 3 needs little convincing of anything, just common sense instructions for what to do.
-Sentences were removed until I was sure each one has a positive effect.
-Parts of the preset are wrapped in a shallow tag hierarchy to avoid mentioning things multiple times and save tokens.
-- The preset is **unbiased**.
-Claude 3 is very susceptible to suggestion, and just mentioning a topic introduces bias.
-The preset tries to improve handling of mature content without putting undue attention on it.
-However, it's still possible for cards to feel more horny than before if their definition was tweaked to overcome the bias of earlier, more censored models.
-- The preset is **compatible**.
-It works out of the box with cards whose name doesn't refer to a person, and will follow up as expected on any formatting style like novel style quoted dialogue or actions in asterisks.
-Cards using system prompt override will behave as expected, allowing advanced cards to affect writing style and formatting while obeying global preferences like response length.
-First-person cards are out of luck though - adjust the prompt for these.
+When Claude 3 came out, it was clesr that old JBs don't work very well and a lot of approaches are now outdated.
+So, I decided to create a new one from scratch.

+This JB is minimal, compatible and tweakable.
+You'll see something as close to "raw" Claude as possible, but it should be easy to make it use any style you want.
+If you're interested, see further design notes below.

+- **Minimal**: A good Claude 3 jailbreak is as little jailbreak as possible.
+Every sentence has a purpose and observable effect.
+It's just plain English explanations of what the model should do, wrapped up with basic XML.
+Too many instructions would confuse Claude, and and a confused model is a dumber model.
+- **Compatible**: Cards can be titled after a character, a group, a place or a situation.
+They can use asterisks or not.
+Works with system prompt overrides without dropping your custom preferences.
+- **Tweakable**: Sections that can be modified or toggled are clearly marked.
+- A small **CoT** (chain of thought) is provided to improve model performance at the cost of tokens.
+It's optional and off by default, and stays hidden with no extra regex.
-- **Impersonation** and **Continue** work decently well, despite using a prefill.
+- **Impersonation** and **Continue** are functional.
 - Thoroughly tested on **Sonnet**.
 If you get any refusals, please report back.
-- The point isn't to give you the best possible prose out of the box, but to be a reliable and **transparent** baseline.
-You should be able to easily make it spit out any kind of writing you want by tweaking the editable sections.

 ### Releases

 [LATEST - v3](https://files.catbox.moe/3mvcx3.json)
-- Added optional CoT section (off by default)
+- Added optional CoT section (off by default).
+Initial release, can probably be both better and more compact.
-- Fixed missing persona section
+- Fixed missing persona section.
-- Improved XML tag structure
+- Improved XML tag structure.
-- Fixed XML self-closing
+- Fixed XML tag references to be self-closing as per Anthropic docs.
-- Assigned the model a role
+- Assigned the model a role as per Anthropic docs.

 [v2](https://files.catbox.moe/2bphl5.json)
 - Added comments to every section for easier tweaking.